• Home

 “We often overestimate how impactful some of the technology will be when it comes to eradicating work as we know it,” DuBravac said.
 “Just like Excel spreadsheets did back in the day, [AI] will streamline some work.”

-But just 38% of organizations that use AI predict use of generative AI models will have little effect on the size of their organization’s workforce in the next three years, according to a McKinseyreport published in March.
+But just 38% of organizations that use AI predict use of generative AI models will have little effect on the size of their organization’s workforce in the next three years, according to a McKinsey report published in March.

 “Respondents at larger organizations, however, are more likely than others to say their organizations have reduced the number of employees as a result of time saved,” the report said.

-For strategy and corporate finance, 29% of respondents predicted no change in the number of employees at their firms as a result of gen-AI use, according to the report.
+For strategy and corporate finance, 29% of respondents predicted no change in the number of employees at their firms as a result of gen AI use, according to the report.
 Just under a third expect headcount reductions, and 30% predict an increase of headcount within the next three years.

 “I could see headcounts staying mostly flat, but at the same time, workloads will become lighter in some areas and heavier in others,” DuBravac said.

-Ram Srinivasan, managing director of consulting at JLL, a global commercial real estate and technology services company, told Fortune OpenAI’s initiative to train AI models on financial modeling represents “a natural evolution in investment banking.”
+Ram Srinivasan, managing director of consulting at JLL, a global commercial real estate and technology services company, told Fortune OpenAI’s initiative to train AI models in financial modeling represents “a natural evolution in investment banking.”

 “AI will give every analyst superpowers and allow banks to compound human insight,” Srinivasan said.
 “Analysts become reviewers and customizers rather than builders from scratch, allowing each person to support more deals simultaneously.”